jupyter-server/enterprise_gateway/etc/docker/kernel-spark-r/README.md

 This image enables the use of an IRKernel kernel launched from [Jupyter Enterprise Gateway](http://jupyter-enterprise-gateway.readthedocs.io/en/latest/) within a Kubernetes cluster.
-It is currently built on [kubespark/spark-driver-r:v2.2.0-kubernetes-0.5.0](https://hub.docker.com/r/kubespark/spark-driver-r/) deriving from the [apache-spark-on-k8s](https://github.com/apache-spark-on-k8s/spark) fork.
-As a result, the ability to issue `spark-submit` calls (used to launch spark-based kernels) within a Docker Swarm configuration probably won't yield the expected results.
-We'll revisit this once Spark 2.4 is available.
+It is built on [elyra/spark-r:v2.4.0](https://hub.docker.com/r/elyra/spark-r/) deriving from the [Apache Spark 2.4.0 release](https://spark.apache.org/docs/2.4.0/).
+Note: The ability to use the kernel within Spark within a Docker Swarm configuration probably won't yield the expected results.

 # What it Gives You
-* IRKernel kernel support
+* IRkernel kernel support
 * Spark on kubernetes support from within a Jupyter Notebook

 # Basic Use